ytakemon/GRETTA/README.md

 ## Genetic interaction mapping

-1. Install `GRETTA` and download accompanying data.
+1. Install `GRETTA` with accompanying data using the commands above.
 2. Select mutant cell lines that carry mutations in the gene of interest and control cell lines.
     - ([optional